 There are two ways to starting your own worm farm; 1) make you own 2) buy a ready-made kit from a supplier.

-If you decide to take the easy way out here is a list of earthworm farm suppliers.
+If you decide to take the easy way out, see our list of earthworm farm suppliers below.

 Want to make your own earthworm farm?
 Here’s how: